howerj/lisp/readme.md

 * [klisp](http://t3x.org/klisp) is a tiny public domain lisp with more functionality (although it has other limitations) that concepts could be borrowed from, specifically around macros.
-* Internally pointers are used, instead there are advantages of using integers (especially integers of type `intptr_t`) and offsets into an array such as; being able to serialize the LISP interpreters state, being able to borrow bits from pointers for other purposes, ability
+* Pointers are used in the implementation, instead there are advantages of using integers (especially integers of type `intptr_t`) and offsets into an array such as; being able to serialize the LISP interpreters state, being able to borrow bits from pointers for other purposes, ability